Owl1y/Spotify-Remove-duplicates/README.md

-# Playlist song finder for spotify
+# Playlist tool to remove duplicate songs
-I have a fair amount of playlist on spotify(shared with friends) with each about 100 songs each.
-This will hopefully be a simple playlist search tool for my playlist.
+Me and my friends share multiple playlist with 100 songs each, this script will help solve the problem of removing duplicate songs

 ---
 ## Material that helped me with this project